R4V88/ToDoList/README.md

 Simple TODO list with adding/deleting/searching functions.\
+## Technologies used in project:
+- HTML5
+- CSS3
-Technologies used: HTML5, CSS3, Vanilla JavaScript
+- Vanilla JavaScript

-# How to use Gulp
+### How to use Gulp:

 `npm install -g gulp-cli`